-17 Things Nobody Tells You About Living in Sicily
+Living in Sicily – 19 Things Nobody Tells You About Moving to Sicily

 Living in Sicily was a dream of mine for a long time.

-I thought of Sicily as the ‘real’ Italy, where the people are louder, the sun shines brighter and the food is yummier.
+I thought of Sicily as the ‘real’ Italy, where the people are louder, the sun shines brighter, and the food is yummier (spoiler alert – it is).

-When I first visited back in 2019, I discovered that Sicily was everything I’d imagined it to be, and so much more.
+When I finally made it to Sicily in 2019, I discovered that it was everything I’d imagined it to be, and so much more.

-Fast-forward to 2021 and I’ve ‘lived’ in Sicily twice, for 3 months each time.
+Fast-forward to 2021 and I’ve ‘lived’ in Sicily twice, for 3 months each time, as well as visiting for a month at a time on several other occasions.

 Let me tell you, if visiting Sicily as a tourist is chaotic, living in Sicily is a whole different beast.